rowlandcoping/cheese-and-beer/README.md

 The main issue was with the export of the ElephantSQL database.
 It was zipped using a file format only accesssible via Linux, and then I had to manually go through the export file removing all extensions and changing the name of the default user to that of the new database in every instance (about 250 of them).
 This was easy, but only once I had worked it out!

-Cheese and Beer was initially deployed via Heroku, following the steps below:
+Cheese and Beer was initially deployed via Heroku [HERE] (https://cheese-and-beer-896aa5a35920.herokuapp.com/), following the steps below:

 Preparing for Deployment: